marlon-rodrigues/SDC-Traffic-Signs-P2/Writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images in the dataset to grayscale, as I believe that gray images can provide a better result than colored images, as colors are not as important as shapes when recognizing traffic signs.
+With the gray image in place, I then normalize the image using the opencv library to prevent big values from overshadow small values within each image.
+This process is done through a simple function that loops through each image in the dataset, convert that image to it's gray scale and finally normalize the gray image.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after processing.

-![alt text][image2]
+![alt text][image1]

-As a last step, I normalized the image data because ...

 ####2.
 Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+The code for splitting the data into training, validation and test sets is contained in the first code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...
+The data is loaded into each one of the 3 sets simply by loading each one of the datasets we have available (train.p, valid.p and test.p)

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+My final training set had 34799 number of images.
+My validation set and test set had 4410 and 12630 number of images.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.